-- (2) In determining a just and equitable date the court shall have regard to all relevant factors, including - (a) the fairness of the terms of any agreement between the parties; - (b) the balance of the interests of the owner or person in charge, the occupier and the remaining occupiers on the land; and - (c) the period that the occupier has resided on the land in question. - (3) A court may, at the request of the sheriff in question, authorise any person to assist the sheriff to carry out an order for eviction, demolition or removal, subject to the conditions determined by the court as to the execution thereof Provided that the sheriff shall at all times be present during such eviction, demolition or removal. - (4) Any order for the eviction of an occupier in terms of section 10 or 11 shall be subject to reasonable terms and conditions for further residence which may be determined by the court, having regard to the income of all of the occupiers in the household. - (5) A court may, on good cause shown, vary any term or condition of an order for eviction made by it. - Notwithstanding the provisions of sections $\underline{10}$ and $\underline{11}$ , the court shall not order the eviction of an occupier if it is of the opinion that one of the purposes of such intended eviction is to prevent the occupier from acquiring rights in terms of $\underline{\text{section 8}}(4)$ .
+- - (a) the fairness of the terms of any agreement between the parties; - (b) the balance of the interests of the owner or person in charge, the occupier and the remaining occupiers on the land; and - (c) the period that the occupier has resided on the land in question. - (3) A court may, at the request of the sheriff in question, authorise any person to assist the sheriff to carry out an order for eviction, demolition or removal, subject to the conditions determined by the court as to the execution thereof Provided that the sheriff shall at all times be present during such eviction, demolition or removal. - (4) Any order for the eviction of an occupier in terms of section 10 or 11 shall be subject to reasonable terms and conditions for further residence which may be determined by the court, having regard to the income of all of the occupiers in the household. - (5) A court may, on good cause shown, vary any term or condition of an order for eviction made by it. - (6) Notwithstanding the provisions of sections 10 and 11, the court shall not order the eviction of an occupier if it is of the opinion that one of the purposes of such intended eviction is to prevent the occupier from acquiring rights in terms of section 8(4).